openode-io/openode-www/public/documentation/misc/status_probe.md

 # Status Probe

-Our system verifies regularly that your instance is up and running by probing to a certain path (/ by default) every *N* seconds.
-When it detects that it's no more responding, it will respawn an instance and destroy the old one automatically.
+Our system verifies regularly that your instance is up and running by probing to a certain path (/ by default) every *N* seconds, and on boot to know when the instance is ready.

 ## Administration Dashboard